lmorg/murex/docs/commands/2darray.md

 ### Description

-`2darray` merges multiple input sources to create a two dimentional array in JSON
+`2darray` merges multiple input sources to create a two dimensional array in JSON

 ### Usage